-Explaining gotcha day to anyone who isn’t adopted is hard, not the concept but the reason why I celebrate it.
-People seem to get the fact that it is a day that is different but don’t understand why you cant celebrate your birthday and gotcha day at the same time.
-Well because they aren’t the same thing, my birthday was the day I was brought into this world gotcha day is when my family was made whole.
+Explaining gotcha day to anyone who isn’t adopted is hard, not the concept, but the reason why I celebrate it.
+People seem to get the fact that it is a day that is different but don’t understand why you can’t celebrate your birthday and gotcha day at the same time.
+Well, because they aren’t the same thing, my birthday was the day I was brought into this world and gotcha day is when my family was made whole.

-I didn’t always feel this way, when I was a teenager I didn’t really want to celebrate it anymore I felt that it really made me different and since I wanted to feel a part of something I asked my mom to stop celebrating it, instead I asked her if we could just cook something special at home.
-It took me until my senior year of high to realize that ‘umm my mom isn’t going to be here forever and maybe I should like to be a part of something different.’
+I didn’t always feel this way, when I was a teenager I didn’t really want to celebrate it anymore I felt that it really made me different and since I wanted to feel a part of something I asked my mom to stop celebrating it.
+Instead, I asked her if we could just cook something special at home.
+It took me until my senior year of high school to realize that ‘umm my mom isn’t going to be here forever and maybe I should like being a part of something different.’

-Gotcha day to me is something special a day just to connect with my family one on one.
+Gotcha day to me is something special – a day just to connect with my family one on one.
 It made me feel special and I felt a part of my family.
 I felt like I could go to anyone in my family and talk to them about anything that was bothering me.
-Gotcha day has also made me realize the importance of showing that my adoption was something to be proud of and family is important, and they don’t have to be blood to count as family.
+Gotcha day has also made me realize the importance of showing that my adoption was something to be proud of and family is important.
+You don’t have to be blood to count as family.

-On a side note funny, my aunt is very involved with my life and she has decided to write a children’s book on gotcha day, which I will be a co-author and inspiration.
+On a funny side note, my aunt is very involved with my life and she has decided to write a children’s book on gotcha day.
+She wants me to be a co-author and inspiration.
 So if you have any suggestions on what to put as the title of the book let me know.